What is a smart segment?

 How to duplicate a smart segment

-Duplicating (i.e. copying) an existing smart segment allows you to start with another smart segment's criteria, and then modify it:
+Duplicating (i.e. copying) a smart segment allows you to start with another smart segment's criteria, and then modify it:

 Editing of an existing smart segment is not allowed in order to ensure that there is no unintended impact on published Journeys.
 Instead, please duplicate the original, make the necessary modifications, and then update the necessary Journeys with the new smart segment.